-10-9B-15-7: STABILIZATION AND REVEGETATION:
+10-9B-12-3: STABILIZATION AND REVEGETATION:

-- A. All disturbed cut and fill slope areas shall be stabilized and revegetated. - B. The submittal materials for the preliminary plat shall include a detailed revegetation/retention plan showing the intended revegetation and retention treatment for all cut and fill slope areas of roads and the performance guarantee amounts shall include their costs.
+- A. All disturbed cut and fill slope areas shall be stabilized and revegetated. - B. Submitted plans for the preliminary plat shall include a general revegetation/retention plan showing the intended revegetation and retention treatment for all cut and fill slope areas of roads.

-10-9B-15-8: CUL-DE-SACS: All cul-de-sacs shall conform to section 10-15C-5, "Cul-De-Sacs", of the city's general code.
+10-9B-12-4: CUL-DE-SACS: All cul-de-sacs shall conform to section 10-15C-5, "Cul-De-Sacs", of the city's general code.

-A. Cul-de-sac Turnaround Diameter: Each cul-de-sac shall be terminated with a turnaround or loop road of not less than one hundred seventy feet (170') in diameter at the property line.
+A. Cul-de-sac Turnaround Diameter: Each cul-de-sac shall be terminated with a turnaround or loop road of not less than one hundred fifty (150') in diameter at the property line.

-10-9B-15-9.
+10-9B-12-5.
 Snow Removal and Storage.

 - A. The road system shall be designed to accommodate snow removal and storage.
-Consideration shall also be given for snow storage. - B. Cul-de-sacs with diameters of 170' or greater are required to address plowing and snow storage issues. - C. Plans for snow storage are required for all roads and cul-de-sacs.
+Consideration shall also be given for snow storage. - B. Cul-de-sacs with diameters of 150' (one hundred fifty feet) or greater are required to allow for essential use of emergency equipment and service vehicles. - C. Plans for snow storage are required for all roads and cul-de-sacs.